 The Minoans were also trading people.
 They traded with Sicily, Cyprus, Egypt, and other parts of the Middle East.
 The Minoans exported wine, olive oil, timber, and pottery.
 (Minoan potters made very thin pottery called Kamares ware).
 They also exported jewelry and weapons.
 Merchants imported lead, copper, obsidian, and ivory.

 The Minoans are famous for the palace at Knossos (although there were other palaces at Mallia, Zakro, and Phaistos).
 The palace at Knossos was built around a central courtyard.
 On the ground floor of the palace were storage areas.
-In them grain and olive oil were stored in large clay jars called pithoi.
+In them, grain and olive oil were stored in large clay jars called pithoi.
 Also at ground level were workshops for specialist craftsmen.
-There were also many scribes in the palace who kept careful records of the stores.
+Many scribes in the palace kept careful records of the stores.